-It’s tough to remember you have a blog to maintain when everything breaks around you – and you wind up broken, too.
+It's tough to remember you have a blog to maintain and grow when everything breaks around you – and you wind up broken, too.

 From depression to illness to a loss, when the world breaks loose inside or outside of you it can become very difficult to write a blog post your readers can relate to and learn from.
 Your mind is elsewhere, there's no drive to get to your desk and write, and everything seems dull and not worth the effort.

 Been there, done that, several times in my life.

 If you are curious – yes, even now, I am facing illness and a mild depression as I write this post.
 But that is what drives me to give this post my best – I know that I can help you because I'm going through it myself.

 How can you cope with the hardships of life and still be able to write an outstanding blog post?

 Here is a list of my coping strategies you can put into use when everything works against your blogging efforts in your life.

 1. Use those times in the day when your mind is awake

 For me it's mornings, until noon.